Table of Contents

 Elnin speak vocally in chirps, purring, and small barks and share a lot of body language similarities with the typical house cats.
 They are capable of speaking telepathically in words (or projected emotions and images) with other Eyre residents and species, assuming the recipient is open to the interaction.

 It's safe to say if an elnin wanted to tune another elnin out and just not listen they could, and that other Eyre residents who are incapable of telepathy would similarly ignore or otherwise reject this type of communication if desired.
 To be clear though elnin cannot read minds!
 When receiving feedback from non-elnin species they would listen with their ears.

 Eyre has a general written language that elnin use called Eyrescript!
-The alphabet can be found here (Eyrescript Alphabet Key).
+The alphabet can be found here (Eyrescript Alphabet Key) and the Old Eyrish alphabet can be found here (Old Eyrish Alphabet Key).
 Many elnin flyers and posters can be found covered in Eyrescript.
 Writing is a difficult task with just little toe-beans so most elnin choose to take gijinka form to write longer, smaller, or more detailed messages since they cannot physically grasp most writing utensils easily with their paws.
 Alternatively, elnin may request assistance from their pomu familiars who have a little more dexterity but vary in attentiveness and whims.